 The early XIX century Liublino ensemble that has by a miracle survived till our days occupies a peculiar place in the Russian cultural and historical legacy.

-The manor or ‘palace’ takes a particular place in the composition of the estate as it is situated asymmetrically in relation to other buildings, standing on a high hill above the pond and surrounded by a picturesque park.
+The estate’s manor house, known as the palace, is the dominant of the entire ensemble: it is situated asymmetrically in relation to other buildings, standing on a high hill above the pond and surrounded by a picturesque park.

 The richness and magnificence of the interiors contrast with the laconic design of the façades.
 All the four façades are identical and the technique applied to elaborate them was rather plain.
 Longitudinal walls have a smooth surface; the windows and the wall surface proper are very well proportioned.
-Side walls of the wings are emphasized with triple windows with pilasters and bas-reliefs over them.
-Fine bas-reliefs must have been made by two different masters whose names are unknown.
-Colonnades and the through arches of the supporting vaults make up a wonderful composition full of light and dark contrasts.
-The gala entrance to the palace is on the east side.
+Side walls of the wings are emphasized with triple windows decorated with pilasters and bas-reliefs on the top.

 After Nikolay Durasov’s death (1818) none of the subsequent owners of the estate brought changes into the palace exterior or interior.
 Soon after the October Revolution of 1917 Nikolay Durasov’s palace came under jurisdiction of third-party organizations.
 As a result the palace and its interiors were gradually ruined.